mujtaba1747/git-autocommit/README.md

 - Use `./watch.sh &` to run it in the background

 ## How to stop the script from running in the background
-- If you run the script using `./watch.sh`, it will terminate as soon as one presses Ctrl+C or Exit the Terminal Session.
+- If you run the script using `./watch.sh`, it will terminate as soon as one presses Ctrl+C or Exits the Terminal Session.

 - If you run the script in the background (which is convinient) using `./watch.sh &`